Princess Helen of Waldeck and Pyrmont: Later life

-After Leopold's death, Helen and her two children, Alice and Charles Edward, continued to reside at Claremont House.
-After the death of her nephew, the Hereditary Prince of Saxe-Coburg and Gotha in 1899, Helen's sixteen-year-old son was selected as the new heir to the German duchy, and was parted from his mother and sister in order to take up residence there.
+After Leopold's death, Helen and their two children, continued to reside at Claremont House.
+After the death of her nephew, the Hereditary Prince of Saxe-Coburg and Gotha, in 1899, Helen's sixteen-year-old son was selected as the new heir to the German duchy, and was parted from his mother and sister in order to take up residence there.
 When the First World War broke out 14 years later, Charles Edward found himself fighting in the German Army.
 As a result, he was stripped of his British titles by an act of Parliament in 1917.
 By contrast, Helen's daughter Alice remained in England and by marriage to Prince Alexander of Teck in 1904 became a sister-in-law of Queen Mary.

 Helen died of a heart attack in Hinterriss in Tyrol, Austria, on 1 September 1922, whilst visiting Charles Edward.
 On her death her estate was valued at £177,312 (resworn £183,053 and equivalent to £7.2 million in 2022).
 The Chiswick streets Waldeck Road and Pyrmont Road were named in her honour.